13 Planting, 595 CY

 “Liberty, Move!” the half-orc roared, dragging the smaller sorcerer back toward the sarcophagus, while Xan lobbed a vial of oil at the ground near the edge of the ruined floor.
 A moment later, a living geyser of green beetles burst from the shaft, rushing south toward the party!

 Xan was quicker.
 He jerked open his lantern and tossed the entire thing into the midst of the swarm.
-It shattered on the oily floor, and the flaming oil washed cross the insects, which sent up an unnatural keening as they burned.
+It shattered on the oily floor, and the flaming oil washed across the insects, which sent up an unnatural keening as they burned.
 Drake lobbed a firebomb into the swarm for good measure, and the surviving beetles dispersed and scattered back down the hole.

 Just in time for a horrible aberration to spring out of the shaft and charge the party.
 Six sharp legs sprouted from a central body that was little more than a disgusting slitted eye.
 “GAH!”
 Mom shouted in alarm, swinging his greatsword wildly.